aws-samples/aws-sagemaker-byoc-end2end/README.md

 # End to End Pipeline: Bring your own container to SageMaker Pipelines

 ## Background
-In machine learning field, algorithm updates frequently, the built-in algorithms in SageMaker is hard to keep up with those latest algorithms timely.
-In that case, BYOC(Bring Your Own Container) is an alternative.
+As machine learning algorithms update frequently, the built-in algorithms in SageMaker is hard to keep start-of-the-art.
+In order to use the latest machine learning algorithm with SageMaker, BYOC(Bring Your Own Container) will be an alternative.
 [Amazon SageMaker Pipelines](https://aws.amazon.com/sagemaker/pipelines/) is the first purpose-built, easy-to-use continuous integration and continuous delivery (CI/CD) service for machine learning (ML).
-SageMaker Pipelines with BYOC can bring the state-of-the-art algorithms to the production environment effectively.
+SageMaker Pipelines with BYOC can bring the state-of-the-art algorithm to the production environment more effectively.

 ## Prerequisites
 - Amazon SageMaker notebook instance of `ml.t3.medium` with 100GB EFS, as well as a role with policies of `AmazonSageMakerFullAccess`